 The EHRVI Program is no longer accepting new applications.
-If you have already applied and have been assigned a case number, please call or visit a walk-in center, or contact your case manager.
+For assistance with existing applications, please call 844-813-9191, visit a walk-in center, or contact your case manager.
 For additional disaster assistance please contact the Federal Emergency Management Agency or Small Business Association.

 2. HOME VISIT

 An Emergency Home Repairs VI inspection team and a licensed and bonded contractor will visit your home.
 Prior to the visit, the homeowner will be required to sign a Right of Entry agreement.
 They will determine whether repairs can be made to your home to make it safe and habitable.
 If your property qualifies, a list of repairs will be developed and agreed upon by you, the inspection team, and the contractor.